Skip to main content

 4 mentions Positive Neutral Negative

-Players find the grinding aspect of the game tedious, particularly due to the limitation of collecting only nine energy cells, which forces them to repeatedly farm the same mission to progress.
-While the open map concept is appreciated, the necessity to grind for resources to navigate the world can lead to frustration and a sense of stagnation.
+Players find the grinding aspect of the game tedious, particularly due to the limitation of collecting only nine energy cells, which forces them to repeatedly farm missions to progress.
+While the open map concept is appreciated, the necessity to grind for resources to navigate effectively detracts from the overall experience.

 • “I don't want to be stuck in an empty space square, farming cells to get to my next destination.”